 You could be fined or go to prison if you don’t follow fire safety regulations.

-Minor penalties can be up to £5,000.
-Major penalties can have unlimited fines and up to two years in prison.
+Penalties for non-compliance can have unlimited fines and up to two years in prison.

 The details of any enforcement action we have taken, in line with our statutory responsibilities, will be displayed on the National Enforcement Registers.